 All over a sudden you’re unable to access websites from your computer.
 You go ahead and “troubleshoot network problems” on Windows, but you get in response that “DNS Server isn’t responding.”
 There’s a multitude of factors that might be causing this hitch.
 You are worried about what the problem might be.
 If or when this problem occurs, take it easy as the problem is solvable.

 In fact, most of these issues take very simple resolutions to solve.
 It could be as simple as restarting your PC or changing internet browsers.
-This guide describes the message “DNS Server isn’t responding.” implies.
+Sometimes it can seem a bit complicated.
+Say, for instance, if you need to use public key authentication (you can check this out here) instead of a password for accessing a remote server, the SSH key login scheme might seem complex.
+However, with the right technical guide, you can get around things easily.
+Anyway, here this guide describes the message “DNS Server isn’t responding.” implies.
 It also takes you through the process/steps that you should follow to fix errors in Windows or macOS.

 What’s the meaning of “DNS Server isn’t responding?”